What's on in the Lords 24-28 March

 - consider Commons reasons and amendments to the National Insurance Contributions (Secondary Class 1 Contributions) Bill.

-From 3.45pm in Grand Committee, work away from the chamber, members continue detailed examination of the Armed Forces Commissioner Bill.
+From 3.45pm in Grand Committee, work away from the chamber, members continued detailed examination of the Armed Forces Commissioner Bill.

 Orders and regulations